Mukiga

 Judicial Systems

 The Bakiga abhorred anti-social activities and if anyone was caught he was heavily punished.
 Such activities included stealing, blocking paths, murder, sorcery and night dancing.
-In the case of murder for example, the murderer was buried alive in the same grave with the victim, you remember the infamous kapere kabugongi story.
+In the case of murder for example, the murderer was buried alive in the same grave with the victim, you remember the infamous Kapere Kabugongi story.

 Virginity was highly esteemed and it was a very serious offense for a girl to get pregnant before marriage.
 If an unmarried girl became pregnant, she would either be taken to a forest or tied to a tree feet and arms and town over a cliff.
 Most pregnant girls among the Bakiga were taken to the Kisizi falls in Ndorwa and thrown down the cliff.

 They would drown in the falls while others were taken to the punishment island on Lake Bunyonyi, The lucky ones were simply cursed and disowned by their people.
-The story of the Bakiga I a real fairy tale, much of it still evident in areas of rural kigezi Musana Tours and Travel plans such cultural tours and will give you access to the real custodians of the history of this mighty tribe, you will encounter and din with the elders, visit historical sites, and experience their culture fist hand.
+The story of the Bakiga I a real fairy tale, much of it still evident in areas of rural Kigezi Musana Tours and Travel plans such cultural tours and will give you access to the real custodians of the history of this mighty tribe, you will encounter and din with the elders, visit historical sites, and experience their culture fist hand.

 Let us plan your safari